In 1929, Joseph F. Cullman Jr. and Howard S. Cullman, of Cullman

 graduated from Yale in 1930, and was a member of the Elihu Club, a

 senior society akin to Skull & Bones.
-He tapped Hoyt Ammidon as his
+(Yale Tap Day Held; 10

 successor on Tap Day, 1931 (Yale Tap Day Critic Accepts Election.